List of Arizona Coyotes award winners

 This is a list of Arizona Coyotes award winners.
-It also includes players and data from the previous incarnation of the franchise, the original Winnipeg Jets (1972–1996).

 League awards

 Team trophies

 The Arizona Coyotes have not won any of the team trophies the National Hockey League (NHL) awards annually — the Stanley Cup as league champions, the Clarence S. Campbell Bowl as Western Conference playoff champions and the Presidents' Trophy as the team with the most regular season points.